top of page

 I have found bull's eye windows are still found in most of the stone houses in my village, as seen above by the entrance door in our neighbors home.
 You guessed it.
 It is a perfect location for stained glass.

-Above are photos from my hand painted, air brushed, kiln fired, copper foiled stained glass window.
+Above and below are photos from my hand painted, air brushed, kiln fired, copper foiled stained glass window.

 © Joseph Cavalieri.
 Powered and secured by Wix